calidion/aex/README.md

 The `body` attribute is to store http body.
 The `params` attribute is to store http params.
 The `error` attribute is to store scoped errors.
+The `debug` attribute is to provide handlers the debugging ability.

 ## `time`